Fixing Up My Parents’ Back Yard

 Fixing Up My Parents’ Back Yard | Hiding the Trash and Generator

 The next task was hiding the trash cans and generator.
-For the trash can area my mom got a privacy screen that can be attached to a planter box and was actually really easy to put together.
+For the trash can area my mom got a privacy screen attached to a planter box and was actually really easy to put together.
 The only difficult part was trying to connect everything to the other side.
 I had to put all the slots in the holes and then carefully secure all the slots on the other side, but they pop out really easily as you do that, which was really frustrating.
-Once I got the privacy screen done I started on the planter box.
+Once I got the privacy screen done, I started on the planter box.
 This wasn't the highest quality, but it worked and would hold up in the crazy Tennessee weather.
 There were three plastic support pieces on bottom of the box that were cheap and not quite long enough.
-So I decided to make sturdier pieces with pressure treated wood.
+I decided to make sturdier pieces with pressure treated wood.
 I measured the two by fours to be just a little bit longer than the plastic pieces.
 Then used my multi-tool and cut the holes to place the supports so they were big enough to hold them, and I placed those in instead.
-This helped the plants that we put in the boxes to actually stay put.
+This helped the plants we put in the boxes to actually stay put.
 Once I got the planter box and the privacy screen done, I used the brackets that came with it to attach the two together.
-After finishing it was tall enough to cover the trash cans and my mom added some gorgeous plants to it.
+After finishing, it was tall enough to cover the trash cans and my mom added some gorgeous plants to it.

 We then moved onto the privacy screen covering the generator.
-We decided to set it up and so that it would block the view of the generator from the deck when you're looking down onto it.
+We decided to set it up and so it would block the view of the generator from the deck when you're looking down onto it.
 This screen is the exact same assembly as the previous one but added two of the three panels from the U-shaped piece for the HVAC privacy screen.
 It seems complicated but its only three pieces total.
 One is from the second set of the privacy screen and planter box, and the two of the three panels from the U-shaped privacy screen.

 Fixing Up My Parents’ Back Yard | Florals

 The last thing we needed to do was add some beautiful floral arrangements.
 This event didn't have a big budget so adding florals wasn't necessarily a priority for the couple.
-They were just happy with the yard as is but my mom loves doing floral arrangements and wanted to make it extra beautiful.
+They were just happy with the yard as-is but my mom loves doing floral arrangements and wanted to make it extra beautiful.
 My mom is a pro at fake flower arrangements and we got some killer deals on some amazing florals.
 We focused on earthly tones mixed with blues and greens.
 My mom has gorgeous hydrangea bushes in the yard that are in the blue family so we kind of centered everything around those.
 We put together vases of florals that were all a little bit different.
 My mom looked through her flower stock and found cream and white hydrangeas that we added to some of the flowers we bought.
 We used mason jars with rocks at the bottom and filled them with water so they looked more realistic.
 I'm actually really proud of myself because usually she's the one that does the floral arrangements, but I really wanted to add some as well and they turned out so pretty.
-We spread them throughout the yard and onto the three tables that we had set up for the event.
+We spread them throughout the yard and onto the three tables we had set up for the event.
 We also added blue garlands to a wire arch in the yard which rounded things out beautifully.

-We also got some clearance wreaths that we added flowers to to go with the theme.
+We also got some wreaths on clearance and we added flowers to them.
+They were a perfect addition to go with the theme.
 Pro tip when arranging flowers is to fluff the wreath before you start.
 Otherwise it will not look complete when you finish and you will have to start over.
 We used one as a centerpiece for one of the tables, and used the other one as a surround for one of the cakes which was really pretty.
-When everything was done the yard looked so beautiful and the event turned out amazing.
-Stay tuned for more behind the scenes to getting a venue ready in the future!

 Next